-Reverse mortgages have some very special characteristics:
+Reverse mortgage loans have some very special characteristics:

 - Loan Distribution: You get to choose the way you want to receive the funds.
-Reverse mortgages can be distributed as a lump sum, monthly payments, line of credit — or a combination of monthly payments and line of credit.
+Reverse mortgage loans can be distributed as a lump sum, monthly payments, line of credit — or a combination of monthly payments and line of credit.
 This money can be used in any way you like.
-For example, you could use it to pay off your existing mortgage or cover living and medical expenses.
+For example, you could use it to pay off your existing mortgage loan or cover living and medical expenses.

 One of the most unique features of a reverse mortgage is that it is a non-recourse loan.
 This means that if the loan amount winds up being greater than the value of the property, neither you — nor your heirs — will ever be responsible for making up the difference.